 Keep your search for affiliate partners confined within the general industry that your products are in.
 When you’re reaching out to affiliates, you’ll get more success with pet bloggers than vape bloggers if you’re selling dog toys.

-If you keep a good relationship with your partners, then they’ll be a lot more willing to stay onboard and involve you in great content.
-Strengthen the bond you have and foster an overall feeling of being part of a team that’s achieving the same goal.
+If you keep a good relationship with your partners, they’ll be much more willing to stay onboard and involve you in great content.
+Strengthen your bond and foster an overall feeling of being part of a team achieving the same goal.

 Know your audience

-In order to find the best partners to market your products, you need to understand who you’re marketing to and what influencers they’ll be most likely to listen to.
-Make sure that your audience lines up with the audience that the affiliates you recruit are involved with.
+To find the best partners to market your products, you need to understand who you’re selling to and what influencers they’ll most likely listen to.
+Ensure that your audience lines up with the audience with which the affiliates you recruit are involved.

-Make sure that your affiliates have everything that they need to market your products on their platform.
+Ensure that your affiliates have everything they need to market your products on their platform.
 Create good-quality marketing assets that they can use to make the best reach towards their audience.

 What works best for your business?

-When you’re thinking about what marketing channels you’d like to use for your eCommerce business, you should consider what would work best for you.
-To determine this, think about what your industry is, what your audience is, and where they are online.
+When considering what marketing channels you’d like to use for your eCommerce business, you should consider what works best for you.
+To determine this, think about your industry, your audience, and where they are online.
 If your industry’s audience isn’t generally very active on social media, then putting a lot of your marketing budget into paid social ads and social media campaigns wouldn’t garner results for you.
-Conversely, if you know that your business’s products have a great chance at being competitive for a certain keyword and ranking high with it, then putting effort into your SEO strategy is a good bet to make.
+Conversely, suppose you know your business’s products have a great chance of being competitive for a particular keyword and ranking high.
+In that case, putting effort into your SEO strategy is a good bet.

 Are you on a limited budget?

-Not everyone has a business where their marketing budget can handle utilizing all of these channels.
-If your budget doesn’t allow you to market across most of these channels at once, the best idea would be to choose one channel and dominate on that.
-Decide where your business’s audience is for the most part, and put the largest percentage of your online marketing budget towards that channel.
-There are several companies, like the camera backpack business Brevite, that have garnered success by going all in and marketing almost exclusively on social media platforms.
+Not everyone has a business where their marketing budget can handle utilizing these channels.
+If your budget doesn’t allow you to market across most of these channels simultaneously, the best idea would be to choose one track and dominate on that.
+Decide where your business’s audience is, for the most part, and put the most significant percentage of your online marketing budget towards that channel.
+Several companies, like the camera backpack business Brevite, have garnered success by going all in and marketing almost exclusively on social media platforms.
 If you know where your audience is and where your business will thrive the best, pick that channel and run with it.

 If you’re looking to boost your business’s revenue through online marketing, there are a plethora of effective channels that you can use to do so.
-As long as you take advantage of everything each channel has to offer and approach them effectively, you’ll reap the benefits in no time.
-Just keep in mind what works for your business and what your marketing budget is, so that your marketing strategy is tailored for your company’s needs and you don’t waste any money on ineffective campaigns.
+As long as you take advantage of everything each channel offers and approach them effectively, you’ll reap the benefits in no time.
+Just keep in mind what works for your business and your marketing budget.
+Your marketing strategy is tailored to your company’s needs, and you don’t waste money on ineffective campaigns.